Panchamukha: Gayatri

 The deity Gayatri, the personification of the Gayatri mantra, is depicted to possess five faces in her iconography.
 Four of her heads are stated to depict the four Vedas, while the fifth head stands for the Ultimate Reality.

 Temples

 Panchmukhi Hanuman temple, Basatiyawala

-The Panchmukhi Hanuman temple of Basatiyawala is situated in the Yamunanagar district of Haryana near Kalesar National Park.
+The Panchmukhi Hanuman temple of Basatiyawala is situated in the Yamunanagar district of Haryana near Bilaspur.

 Panchmukhi Hanuman Temple, Karachi

 A Panchmukhi Hanuman temple is located in Karachi in the Sindh Province of Pakistan.
 It is claimed to be a 1,500 year old temple.